-Each year 60 to 70 films from more than 1,500 entries are selected to compete in the International Short Film Competition that exists already since 1990.
+This year 41 films from more than 1,500 entries are selected to compete in the International Short Film Competition that exists already since 1990.
 Only the most innovative, best, daring, experimental and original films of the last year make it into the competition.
 An independent selection committee consisting of Wand 5-members and film lovers doing this job voluntarily is in charge of viewing and selecting the entries and compiling the programmes.

-The Stuttgarter Filmwinter is happy to host many film makers coming digitally to Stuttgart to present their works.
-The following awards are bestowed by the Short Film Jury, in person: Marlene Denningmann, Andrea Martignoni and Thomas Renoldner.
+The Stuttgarter Filmwinter is happy to host video interviews with many film makers who exclusively present us their works.
+These will be presented online.
+The following awards are bestowed by the Short Film Jury, in person: Marie Gavois, Luigia Lonardelli, Johannes Krell and Wolfgang Mayer.

 Preise — International Short Films Competition

 The jury’s award for film and video of 4,000 euros donated by the Land capital Stuttgart

 Award for the best team work, i.e. a film or a video production made in a joint effort by at least two people, donated with 2,000 euros by Ritter Sport.

 Wand 5 Honor Award

 Legendary – the special award bestowed by Wand 5-members!